Nearsightedness Control & Treatment

 Having one nearsighted parent increases the chance of being nearsighted three times; six times if both parents are nearsighted.
 Research suggests a link between Asian ethnicity and faster progression of myopia, with higher worldwide prevalence in this group.

-Sometimes it happens regardless of genetics and screen time.
-The best way to determine the extent of your child's nearsightedness and risk-factors is to schedule an eye exam and consultation with our Gig Harbor Optometrist, Dr. Kandi Moller.
+The best way to determine the extent of your child's nearsightedness and risk-factors is to schedule an eye exam and consultation with our Gig Harbor Optometrist exclusively at our Myopia Control & Treatment Center, Dr. Kandi Moller.

 What Are Your Options For Managing Your Child's Myopia?